Kingdom of Italy: Foreign politics

-In 1935 Mussolini decided to invade Ethiopia; 2,313 Italians and 275,000 Ethiopians died.
-The Second Italo-Ethiopian War resulted in the international isolation of Italy; the only nation to back Italy's aggression was Nazi Germany.
+After completing the pacification of Libya, Mussolini decided to launch the war in Ethiopia, one of the few uncolonized African territories.
+The Second Italo-Ethiopian War, which began in October 1935, was characterized by the massive use of force and the use of chemical weapons against the Ethiopians.
+Victory, announced in 9 May 1936 after the entry of Italian troops into Addis Ababa, led to the proclamation of the Italian Empire.
+However, the war resulted in the international isolation of Italy; the only nation to back Italy's aggression was Nazi Germany.
 After being condemned by the League of Nations, Italy decided to leave the League on 11 December 1937.
 Mussolini had little choice but to join Hitler in international politics, thus he reluctantly abandoned support of Austrian independence and Hitler proceeded with the Anschluss, the annexation of Austria, in 1938.
 Mussolini later supported German claims on Sudetenland at the Munich Conference.
 In 1938, under influence of Hitler, Mussolini supported the adoption of antisemitic racial laws in Italy.
 After Germany annexed Czechoslovakia in March 1939, Italy invaded Albania and made it an Italian protectorate.

 As war approached in 1939, the Fascist regime stepped up an aggressive press campaign against France claiming that its Italian residents were suffering.
 This was important to the alliance as both regimes mutually had claims on France: Germany on German-populated Alsace-Lorraine and Italy on the mixed Italian and French populated Nice and Corsica.
 In May 1939, a formal alliance with Germany was signed, known as the Pact of Steel.
 Mussolini felt obliged to sign the pact in spite of his own concerns that Italy could not fight a war in the near future.
 This obligation grew from his promises to Italians that he would build an empire for them and from his personal desire to not allow Hitler to become the dominant leader in Europe.
 Mussolini was repulsed by the Molotov–Ribbentrop Pact agreement where Germany and the Soviet Union agreed to partition the Second Polish Republic into German and Soviet zones for an impending invasion.
 The Fascist government saw this as a betrayal of the Anti-Comintern Pact, but decided to remain officially silent.